 How to remove Date Stamp from Google SERP Description

 I’m not a coder, and I mostly rely on plugins or easy to follow steps to get things done on my site.
-Date exclusion SEO is one such WordPress plugin, which makes your work easier, and helps you to remove date from SERP’s.
-The best thing about this plugin is, it gives few option, which will be very helpful.
-Though it’s an outdated plugin, but I tried with WordPress 3.5+ for one of my client site, and it worked without any issue. <Plugin link>
+Date exclusion SEO is one such WordPress plugin, which makes your work easier and helps you to remove the date from SERP’s.
+The best thing about this plugin is; it gives few option, which will be very helpful.
+Though it’s an outdated plugin, but I tried with WordPress 4.1+ for one of my client sites, and it worked without any issue. <Plugin link>

 Also check out:

-Personally, I don’t like the idea of removing date from posts, as it gives a bad user-expereince but at times to beat the Panda animal out of your blog, it becomes necessary.
+Personally, I don’t like the idea of removing the date from posts, as it gives a bad user-experience but at times to beat the Panda animal out of your blog, it becomes necessary.